cuda/Partial-Key-Verification/README.md

 Partial Key Verification Library
 ================================
-Partial Key Verification (PKV) is a software licensing key technique that breaks a product key into multiple subkeys and with each version of your software you check a different subset of the subkeys.
+Partial Key Verification (PKV) is a software licensing key technique that breaks a product key into multiple subkeys.
+With each version of your software, you check a different subset of the subkeys.
 The beauty of this approach is that a cracker cannot generate a complete keygen.
-They might be able to generate one for a given version, but it won't work on different release (assuming you check a different subkey).
+They might be able to generate one for a given version, but it won't work on a different release (assuming you check a different subkey).
 Another nice feature of PVK is that the key contains an embedded serial number.
 This allows you to easily check the key against a list of stolen/posted/refunded keys.
 For more information about the PKV technique,